muharremgem/HTML_CSS_TeamMembers/README.md

 # HTML_CSS_TeamMembers

 ## Description
-Project aims to create survey form within html and css.
+Project aims to create team members within html and css.

 ## Problem Statement

-- Your company has recently started on a project that aims to conduct a survey to measure the demands and interests of its customers.
-So you and your colleagues have started to work on the project.
+- Your company has recently started a project to promote its employees on its website.
+So you and your colleagues will promote it on the project.

 ## Project Design